-• Initiating a public-participation process to solicit comments on the strategy; and Clarifying and drafting roles and responsibilities of the wider sectors in relation to groundwater management, water security, future exploration, transboundary aquifers, etc.
+- Initiating a public-participation process to solicit comments on the strategy; and - Clarifying and drafting roles and responsibilities of the wider sectors in relation to groundwater management, water security, future exploration, transboundary aquifers, etc.

-It is hoped that this document will be moulded during the coming year by stakeholders from all development sectors to become their framework for joint action towards sustainable, shared utilization of the precious groundwater resource.
+It is hoped that, through the country-wide consultations and significant inputs during 2016, this document will become their framework for joint action towards sustainable, shared utilization of the precious groundwater resource.

-1.1.
-Where are we now?
+1.2 Where are we now?